 What I am

-- ■A systems advisor
+- ■A systems advisor, not a slide-maker

 - ■A mechanism designer